rakhasulung1-hue/my-boring-project/README!!.md

 - dos2unix kallajar_for_linux.py
-after type this command now try to running it, using this command just add "./", or if you want to runing without using "./" go to the chat gpt and asked about this cz IM F*C-K*N-G TIRED FOR GIVING TUTORIAL HOW TO DOWNLOAD IT, ok sory isn't funny i know, i just trying make a some joke ;). oke so now lets type this command:
+after type this command now try to running it, using this command just add "./", or if you want to runing without using "./" go to the chat gpt and asked about this cz IM F*C-K*N-G TIRED FOR GIVING TUTORIAL HOW TO DOWNLOAD IT, ok sory isn't funny i know, im just trying make a some joke ;). oke so now lets type this command:

 - ./kallajar_for_linux.py

 command list :
-- type kallaja -h (for Viem Command)
+- type kallaja -h (for View Command)
-- type kallaja (for something cool)
+- type kallaja (for something cool, i think)
 - type call (for Open Callculator Mode)
   - Type -h (for Showing all command)
   - type ex, exit, q, quit (for exit callculator mode)